Khazeni family: Awards

 Professor Dr. Mohammad Khazenifar Awards for Medical Excellence at Iran's Joint and Bone Science Masters Center in Tehran.
-Prior to this he annually awarded medals of excellence to the best performing surgeon at the Royal Liverpool University Hospital.
+Before this, he annually awarded medals of excellence to the best-performing surgeon at the Royal Liverpool University Hospital.

-Recognition
+Recognition & Publications

-Dr Sassan Khazenifar has been recognized as for his first-responder duty in the Lancaster Guardian, United Kingdom for his life-saving skills.
-At the time the woman who he saved responded: "He was my life saver and my mum ran up to him, gave him a big hug and started crying."
+Dr. Sasan Khazenifar has been recognized as for his first-responder duty in the Lancaster Guardian, United Kingdom, for his life-saving skills.
+At the time, the woman who he saved responded: "He was my life saver, and my mum ran up to him, gave him a big hug and started crying."

+In 2022, Dr. Mohammad Khazenifar wrote an autobiography of his life prior to his death about his life growing up in Tehran and family history, called "A Small Section of my Life", published by Behjat Publishing, the book covers aspects of Iran's contemporary history from the point of the family.